hsinnan75/MapCaller/README.md

 # Compiling
 To compile MapCaller and the index tool, please just type 'make' to compile MapCaller and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

+# Test
+You may run ./run_test to test MapCaller with a toy example.

 # Changes
 version 0.9.9.4: Add variant filters